NoLieNoSean/NoNotes/content/Notes/LEC ALG3 4.md

 ---
 # Quotients of polynomial rings

-If $k$ is a field, then $k[x]$ is what is called an Euclidean domain.
+If $k$ is a field, then $k[x]$ is what is called a Euclidean domain.
 A **Euclidean domain** is an integral domain with a "degree-like" function $N$ into $\mathbb{N}$ that makes division with remainder possible.
 The Euclidean algorithm can be executed in a Euclidean domain to obtain the "gcd" of two elements, and the extended Euclidean algorithm can be executed to express this gcd as a linear combination of the two elements.
 In general, a polynomial ring over an arbitrary ring is not a Euclidean domain.
 However, you can still perform Euclidean division by *monic* polynomials in any polynomial ring, due to some special properties[^1]:

 [^1]:Note that this does not mean the Euclidean algorithm works: the remainder may not be monic!